 You need constant monitoring for intrusions and unusual activity.

 Train Employees on Security

-93% of data breaches begin with phishing attempts.
+According to New Jersey IT services, 93% of data breaches begin with phishing attempts.
 Cyber criminals send legitimate-looking emails in an attempt to obtain login credentials, passwords, and sensitive information.
 While software solutions can help filter email phishing attempts, employees need to be trained to recognize them to avoid falling victim.
 You can have the best security systems, but if an employee gives up their login and password, cyber thieves may be able to bypass your security.

 Your employees are your weakest links.
 Cloud-based storage, mobile devices, and more employees mixing company-owned and personal devices for business open up more potential access points.
 Employees need to know how to detect threats and avoid data leakage by using tools like ExpressVPN when connecting to any unsecured WiFi location.
 This can even be a threat when working from home while using some TV apps like kodi on firestick without first connecting to a VPN tool to encrypt their connection.
 Hackers have been known to access home networks this way.

 The Payment Card Industry Data Security Standard (PCI DSS) governs security protocols and standards for anyone handling credit card information, including use and access.
 The Health Insurance Portability and Accountability Act (HIPAA) regulates access to personally-identifiable health and medical records.
 Sarbanes-Oxley (SOX) deals with controls on financial data by corporations.

 There may be additional standards within your particular industry.
 Compliance may include security measures and reporting, but each sets measurable standards for protection, for this, we highly recommend using it consulting services.